ishan-madan/breakout/doc/PLAN.md

  * Tile class.
 This will have a setColor() method, which will set the color of the tile based on its powerup type.

- * SplashScreen class.
-This will a createScreen() method that will create the splash screen for the start of the game.
+ * Powerup class.
+This will have a setPowerup() method which will set the said powerup for a set amount of time.